eval/envied/README.md

   # Your code will likely not use ENVied.RACK_ENV (better use Rails.env),
   # we want it to be present though; heck, we're using it in this file!
   variable :RACK_ENV

-  variable :FORCE_SSL, :Boolean, default: false variable :PORT, :Integer, default: 3000 variable :PUBLIC_HOST_WITH_PORT, :String, default: proc {|envied| "localhost:#{envied.PORT}" }
+  variable :FORCE_SSL, :Boolean, default: false variable :PORT, :Integer, default: 3000
+  # generate the default value using the value of PORT:
+  variable :PUBLIC_HOST_WITH_PORT, :String, default: proc {|envied| "localhost:#{envied.PORT}" }

   group :production do
     variable :MAIL_PAAS_USERNAME
     variable :DATABASE_URL, :Symbol
   end

   group :ci do
     # ci-only stuff
   end

   group :not_ci do
     # CI needs no puma-threads, and sidekiq-stuff etc.
     # Define that here: